eyra/feldspar/README.md

 # Feldspar

-Integration mechanism for developers to build an extension that can be hosted on the Next platform.
-An example of this is Port, a software service program that enables individuals to donate their digital trace data.
-See documentation below.
+Integration mechanism for developers to build an extension (flow application) that can be hosted on the Next platform.
+This is for example used in the Port program for data donation, as described below.

-# Port: A frontend for data donation

-Port is a research tool that enables individuals to donate their digital trace data for academic research in a secure, transparent, and privacy-preserving way.
+## Digital Trace Data Donation (Port)
+More information about the Port program can be found [here](https://eyra.notion.site/Port-Program-4bbf0bbc466547af95f05c609405c4b2?pvs=4).

 Data donation allows researchers to invite participants to share their data download packages (DDPs).
-A major challenge is however that DDPs potentially contain very sensitive data, and often not all data is needed to answer the specific research question under investigation.
+However, DDPs potentially contain very sensitive data and often not all data is needed to answer the specific research question under investigation.
+Feldspar enables researchers to extract only the data of interest through local processing (on the participants device).
+Participants can then inspect the extracted data after which they can consent (or decline) to donate.
+Feldspar creates a frontend that guides participants through the data donation steps.
-To circumvent these challenges, an alternative framework was developed:

-1. The research participant requests their personal DDP at the platform of interest.
-2. They download it onto their own personal device.
-3. By means of local processing, only the features of interest to the researcher are extracted from that DDP.
-4. The participant inspects the extracted features after which they can consent (or decline) to donate.

-To allow for the local processing (step 3) to take place, we developed the software Port.
-Port creates a frontend that guides participants through the data donation steps.

-Port is open-source and allows for researchers to fully configure their own data donation study.
+Feldspar is open-source under the AGPL license and allows researchers to configure their own data donation study.

-_Note_: Port is only a frontend.
-In order for it to be used in a live study, it needs to be hosted with a server and integrate with a solution to store and retrieve the donated data.
+_Note_: Feldspar is only a frontend.
+In order for it to be used in a live study, it needs to be hosted on a server and connected to a storage to retrieve the donated data.
-This repository will discuss a some readily available options.

 ## Installation